hgseo16/interview-prep/README.md

 # interview-prep
-Repository for preparing for technical interviews
+This is a repository for preparing for technical interviews.